 Musicians in this club play banjos, trumpets, tubas and bass.
 They are available to perform at any event that needs the happy sound of banjos.
-View their public performance schedule online.
+They practice at Allegheny Elks Lodge #339 in the Northside from 8 p.m to 11 p.m every Wednesday.
+Memebership to the Lodge is not needed to attend practice.